ShivajiVS/Food_App/README.md

 Steps to be followed while setting up the environment:
 1).
 Make sure the node js version should be 14.21.2 only otherwise won't work.
 Commands :
-	node - v : to check the node version
+	node - v: to check the node version

 2).
 Install expo-cli and it should be 6.1.0
      Commands to install and check the version: